bartobri/bitcoin-toolkit/README.md

 L3NAhbgi9mN7cCWXfPkNB9JvA12FwijxhnVyZGaobM2sRcb8nxPu bc1qx7ps2qjvclzupyry7pmg04fgpg9vlegqxdpe2e
 ```

-In the above examples the ‘privkey' command creates the private key, and pubkey' calculates the public key from the private key.
+In the above examples the ‘privkey' command creates the private key, and 'pubkey' calculates the public key from the private key.
 The '-n' option tells the 'privkey' command to use your local CSPRNG as a source of input when created the private key.
 But there are many other ways to create a private key.

 Here are some more examples.